Coronavirus: What is happening in Canada and around the world on Friday | ExBulletin

 What is happening all over the world

-As of Friday evening, more than 201.4 million cases of COVID-19 had been reported worldwide, according to the US-based Johns Hopkins University coronavirus tracker.
-The reported number of global deaths was more than 4.2 million.
+As of Friday, more than 205.4 million cases of COVID-19 had been reported worldwide, according to the US-based Johns Hopkins University coronavirus tracker.
+The reported number of global deaths was more than 4.3 million.

-INEurope, visitors to museums and theaters in Italy must either show evidence that they have had a COVID-19 vaccine, or prove that they have recovered from the coronavirus or have recently tested negative.
-A certification rule went into effect nationwide on Friday.
-It also applies to gyms, indoor restaurants, indoor pools and crowded outdoor events, such as concerts.
+IN Asia, The Tokyo Olympics is over, but cases are still growing amid calls to limit rallies.
+On Friday, the Japanese capital reported 5,773 new cases, surpassing the previous record of 5,042 set last week.
+However, many are ignoring government demands to avoid travel and are gathering in bars and restaurants.

-INAfrica, Senegal Pasteur de Dakar Institute has reached an agreement with US company MedInstill to supplement COVID-19 shootings, a European Union document shows, marking a step towards becoming a full-fledged coronavirus vaccine maker for Africa. .
+IN Americas, 27 people aboard a Carnival cruise tested positive for COVID-19 shortly before the ship stopped in Belize City this week, according to the Belize Tourism Board.
+The positive cases were between 26 crew members and one passenger at Carnival Vista, which carried over 1,400 crew and nearly 3,000 passengers, the board said in a statement.
+The ship arrived in Belize City on Wednesday.

 Sources